emlbrg/training_exercises/kmer/README.md

 - **Result Comparison:** Run the same input through Jellyfish to count k-mers and compare the results (you can compare counts for each k-mer).

 ### Step 4: "Golden Standard" Comparison
-Run **Jellyfish** as your "gold standard" tool.
+Run **Jellyfish** as the "gold standard" tool.
 Jellyfish is designed for efficient k-mer counting and is highly optimized for large datasets.
 You can compare the counts from your Python implementations with the output from Jellyfish to validate the accuracy and performance.

 ---